-The Division of Neonatology at the University of Illinois at Chicago is committed to the academic missions of education, research, and patient care.
+The section of Neonatology at the University of Illinois at Chicago is committed to the academic missions of education, research, and patient care.
 Our full time faculty and staff participate in clinical care, teaching, and research.
 The neonatal service at UIC is a tertiary care center and serves as the Regional Center of Excellence for neonatal care.
 We offer both primary and specialized care to a large high-risk in-born population as well as out-born babies who are transported in from our immediate community.
 As a state designated Perinatal Center, our services include a Neonatal Intensive Care Unit for premature newborns and infants with special health needs.
 Because of exceptional perinatal services and our top-notch nursing care, our Center serves as a referral destination for critically ill newborns from other hospitals in Illinois.
 Our High Risk infant follow-up clinic is located in our Out patient clinic and is staffed by our Neonatologists.

 The clinical program is centered at the University Medical Center, which includes a 54 bed neonatal intensive care unit, and the normal mother-newborn nursery.
 We have a highly skilled transport team available for ground transport.